 Use a Spray-on Adhesive

 One important thing to remember when trying floating material is that it’s very lightweight and delicate.
 So, for your layers, stay put without any adhesive spray on hand, or if using pins instead of adhesives, then use caution.

-If you’re looking for a way to add some personality to your towels, embroidering on them is a great option.
+If you’re looking for a way to add some personality to your towels, embroidering them is a great option.
 It’s a simple process that can be done with basic supplies, and the results are unique and stylish.
 So why not give it a try?
-Embroidering on towels is a fun way to personalize your bathroom decor and show off your creative skills.
+Embroidering on towels is fun to personalize your bathroom decor and show off your creative skills.

 These were the best tips for towel embroidery that no one else will tell you and do checkout Embroidery Needle Sizes — Hand, DMC All Information for You.